vyuldashev/laravel-queue-rabbitmq/README.md

 Every queue created for this connection, get's the properties.

 When you want to prioritize messages when they were delayed, then this is possible by adding extra options.
-- When max-priority is omitted, the max priority is set with 100.
+- When max-priority is omitted, the max priority is set with 2 when used.

 ```php
 'connections' => [